dcgym/iroko/README.md

 A convenient, self-contained way to install the emulator is to run the `./install.sh`.
 It will install most dependencies locally via [Poetry](https://github.com/sdispater/poetry).

 # Run
-To test the emulator you can run `sudo python3 run_basic.py`.
+To test the emulator you can run `sudo -E python3 run_basic.py`.
 This is the most basic usage example of the Iroko environment.

 `run_ray.py` contains examples on how to use `Ray` with this project.